Tyulalex/4_json/README.md

 # Quickstart

-Python 3.5 required
+Python 3.5 required \n
-a file shall contain data in correct json format and full path to it shall be passed as a first argument
+A file shall contain data in correct json format and full path to it shall be passed as a first argument

 Example of script launch on Linux, Python 3.5: